-Smith Freed & Eberhard Associate, Tasha Cosimo recently prevailed in a convoluted ORS 20.080 arbitration.
-When a surprise witness was allowed to testify at the arbitration, Tasha had to recreate the wheel of her defense strategy to achieve a favorable outcome for her client.
+Smith Freed Eberhard (then) associate, now partner Tasha Cosimo prevailed in a convoluted ORS 20.080 arbitration.
+At arbitration, a surprise witness was allowed to testify and Tasha successfully recreated the wheel of her defense strategy to achieve a favorable outcome for her client.

-When responding to an ORS 20.080 demand, be sure to clearly state separately the amount of non-economic damages and the amount of economic damages you are offering.
+When responding to an ORS 20.080 demand, claims professionals should take care to clearly state separately the amount of non-economic damages and the amount of economic damages you are offering.
 For example, do not simply offer $8,000 inclusive, or $8,000 for all damages, or $8,000 for non-economic damages and PIP.
-If you separate out the pre-filing offer into non-economic and economic (or PIP) damages, the applicable pre-filing offer will clearly define the amount to beat for the purposes of determining if attorney’s fees should be awarded:
+If you separate out the pre-filing offer into non-economic and economic (or PIP) damages, the applicable pre-filing offer will clearly define the amount to beat for the purposes of determining if attorney’s fees should be awarded.

 Tell us about your legal challenge.